crthpl/os-idea/doc/idea.md

 | `/devices` | Contains device files |

 ## App Directory Structure
 Files may only access files in this folder (unless they are verified system programs, or run with `sudo`), and folders that are opened with the program are piped into `console.r.0`.
+This folder can be moved to a different device, even if it has a different architecture (e.g., `x86_64` vs `arm64`), and it will run just fine with the same saved data, and everything.
+Apps can share data through the `appshare` device, and apps can deny requests for shares.
 | File/Directory | Description |
 |--|--|
 | `manifest.cfg` | Contains metadata about the program, such as how to (un)install the program, what files the program can open, the icon path, and the executables to execute for what architectures (Complete app portability!). |